toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/gamelib.md

         this.drag = 0.95;
     }

-    // clamps the position of the game object between 0 and width, which should be in pixel space, ie the resolution of the renderer. clamp_position(min : Vec2, max : Vec2);
+    // clamps the position of the game object between 0 and width, which should be in pixel space, ie the resolution of the Renderinger. clamp_position(min : Vec2, max : Vec2);

     update_physics(deltaTime : number);